jarviscanada/jarvis_data_eng_SaharSoheilian/core_java/grep/README.md

 for a user-specified pattern in all the files of a given directory and outputs the matched lines into a file.
 The project includes:

-- JavaGrep Interface: an interface which defines Java Grep app functionality.
+- JavaGrep Interface: an interface that defines Java Grep app functionality.
 - JavaGrepImp Class: a class implements JavaGrep interface.
 - JavaGrepLambdaImp: a class inherited from JavaGrepImp.
 Overrides `listFile()` method using Lambda and Stream APIs to improve the efficiency.